doychi/doychi.github.io/_posts/2016-02-07-burp-synolgoy.md

 1. ``wget http://download.sourceforge.net/project/burp/burp-1.4.40/burp-1.4.40.tar.bz2``
 1. Extract the file into a directory, as per the link above.
+1. Delete the format file:  ``rm debian/source/format``
+1. Run the Debian build: ``dpkg-buildpakcage -sa -j3 -us -uc``

-** Incomplete.
-These instructions/notes will be updated as soon as I get time **
+**Incomplete.
+These instructions/notes will be updated as soon as I get time**

+Further development of this post needs investigation of the ``git-buildpackage`` tool.